smileformylove/smileformylove.github.io/index.md

 layout: page
 ---

 Now I work at Ubiquitous Artificial General Intelligence Group of TeleAI for multi-modal signal representation, understanding, and AICodec(end-to-end image and video compression) after two years experience at Sensetime Research and half year at Xiaohongshu MediaLab .
 Before these I was intern at Huawei Cloud and Alibaba Cloud during postgraduate studies.
 I received bachelor's and a master's degree at Shanghai Jiao Tong University.
 I major in data compression, video compression and signal processing advised by Prof. Hongkai Xiong and Prof. Wenrui Dai at [MIN lab](https://min.sjtu.edu.cn/).
-You can find my publications [here](https://scholar.google.com/citations?user=ua29MrwAAAAJ&hl=de) with DCC, CVPR, ICML, ACMMM, ICIP, VCIP, EACL, and I also serve as reviewer for CVPR, ICCV, ACMMM, AAAI, ARR ACL/EMNLP, WACV and PRCV.
+You can find my publications [here](https://scholar.google.com/citations?user=ua29MrwAAAAJ&hl=de) with DCC, CVPR, ICML, ACMMM, ICIP, VCIP, EACL, and I also serve as reviewer for CVPR, ICCV, ICLR, ACMMM, AAAI, ARR ACL/EMNLP, WACV and PRCV.

 I believe **compression is to represent the world**.
 My current research focuses on the representation of **Multi-Modal Signals Processing**, including image, video, text and audio to verify **everything is embedding** or **everything is token**.
 While my major job now is to uncover the relationship between compression and generation within multi-modal signal.

 ---

 ## News and Updates
-- **Sept 2025**: Our tutorial **Conversational Agents: From RAG to LTM** has been accept by SIGIR-AP2025!

 - **Sept 2025**: Our project [**TeleFood** and the corresponding AI glasses](https://tv.cctv.com/2025/09/10/VIDEQvv9vbxpZCBEeog7xKdt250910.shtml?spm=C53156045404.P8kLhvFcIptK.0.0) have been reported at CCTV!

 - **July 2025**: Our work ["Infinite Video Understanding"](https://arxiv.org/pdf/2507.09068) is public!